SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Hystrix maintains its own small fixed size thread-pool from which commands are executed.
 When the pool becomes exhausted, Hystrix commands will be immediately rejected, and if provided, a fallback mechanism is executed.
 This prevents any single dependency from using up all of the server threads for failing external dependencies.

-Each Hystrix command also has the ability to time-out calls which are taking a longer period of time than the threshold provided when configuring the command.
+Each Hystrix command also has the ability to time-out calls which are taking longer than the threshold provided when the command was configured.
 If a time-out occurs, the command will automatically execute a fallback mechanism if provided by the developer.
+Developers can configure each command with custom fallback logic that will be executed whenever a command fails, is rejected, times-out or trips the circuit-breaker.

 Each command has a built-in configurable circuit-breaker the will stop all requests to failing back-end dependencies when the error percentage passes a threshold.
 The circuit will remain open for a configurable period of time, and all requests will then be sent to the fallback mechanism until the circuit is closed again.

-Developers can configure each command with custom fallback logic that will be executed whenever a command fails, is rejected, times-out or trips the circuit-breaker.

 Hystrix also provides a means to measure command successes, failures, timeouts, short-circuits, and thread rejections.
-Statistics are gathered for all of these and reported to a [Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) for monitoring in real-time.
+Statistics are gathered for all of these and can optionally be reported to a [Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) for monitoring in real-time.

+All of these features are described in more detail in the upcoming sections.
+Also, it important to understand that the Steeltoe Hystrix implementation follows the Java implementation closely.
+As a result, its very worthwhile to review the [Java documentation](https://github.com/Netflix/Hystrix/wiki) in addition to the sections which follow.

 The Steeltoe Hystrix framework supports the following .NET application types: